FDIO: Frequency Decomposed Inertial Odometry: Related Work

-\textbf{Newtonian Mechanics-Based Methods:} Early approaches, exemplified by Strapdown Inertial Navigation Systems (SINS), estimate the position and orientation of a carrier by numerically integrating the acceleration and angular velocity outputs of IMUs.
-However, these methods are highly sensitive to measurement accuracy, as even minor noise and bias in IMU measurements accumulate over time during integration, leading to significant drift errors.
-To mitigate such errors, various physical priors have been introduced as corrective constraints.
-For instance, Pedestrian Dead Reckoning (PDR) assumes a stable gait cycle, while Zero Velocity Update (ZUPT) exploits the prior knowledge that the velocity of a foot-mounted IMU is zero during stance phases.
-Furthermore, multi-sensor fusion techniques have been widely adopted to enhance system robustness by incorporating auxiliary information such as gait phase detection, vision, LiDAR, or GPS signals.
-In these frameworks, IMU data are typically fused with external measurements through Extended Kalman Filters (EKF), Invariant Extended Kalman Filters (IEKF), or factor graph optimization for joint state estimation.
-Nevertheless, physics-based methods often rely on strong assumptions about motion patterns or require additional hardware support, which limits their generalization capability and deployment flexibility in complex real-world environments.
+Early PIO methods, represented by strapdown inertial navigation systems (SINS), estimate the position and orientation of a carrier by numerically integrating acceleration and angular velocity outputs from IMUs\cite{SINS}.
+However, SINS methods are highly sensitive to measurement accuracy.
+Even small sensor noise and bias accumulate continuously during integration, eventually leading to significant drift errors\cite{EqNIO}.
+To mitigate error accumulation, researchers have introduced various physical priors as corrective constraints.
+For example, pedestrian dead reckoning (PDR) usually assumes a relatively stable gait cycle\cite{PDR}, while zero velocity update (ZUPT) exploits the prior that the velocity of a foot mounted IMU is approximately zero during stance phases for error correction\cite{AdaptiveThreshold-BasedZUPT}.
+In addition, multisensor fusion methods have been widely adopted to improve system robustness by incorporating auxiliary information, such as gait phase detection\cite{PDR}, vision\cite{A-visual-inertial-approach-to-human-gait-estimation}, or light detection and ranging (LiDAR)\cite{FAST-LIVO2}, and by using extended Kalman filters (EKFs)\cite{RNIN-VIO,MSCKF} for joint state estimation.
+Although these methods have strong physical interpretability, they usually rely on fixed sensor mounting, stable motion patterns, or additional hardware support.
+Therefore, their generalization capability and deployment flexibility are limited in freely carried mobile device scenarios and complex real world environments\cite{RoNIN}.
+More importantly, these methods mainly focus on suppressing integration drift and modeling physical constraints, but they do not explicitly address the coupling between target torso motion and local limb perturbations in freely carried IMU signals.